 Generally speaking, rhinoplasty surgery is almost a painless procedure.
 Some patients who have undergone open rhinoplasty have reported mild pain in the nasal area and felt the pressure inside their nose for a week after the operation.
 Also, the bruising and swelling around the eyes may be sensitive to the touch for a few days.
 Fortunately, the pain after the nose job is moderate and can be controlled by medication.

 When Should I Call the Doctor After Rhinoplasty?

 You should be aware of the warning signs during the rhinoplasty recovery period.
-In case of having any of the following symptoms, call your doctor ASAP:
+In case of have any of the following symptoms, call your doctor ASAP:

-- Severe pain which cannot be controlled by medication;
+- Severe pain that cannot be controlled by medication;

 - Abnormal swelling;